Dear Corporate America: Data isn’t Tech

 3. Set processes to gain insights faster

-Without all three of these components, it is very easy for management teams to misinterpret the difference between tech and data – with potentially disastrous consequences for their organization’s transformation efforts.
+Without all three of these components, it is very easy for management teams to misinterpret the difference between tech and data, which could be potentially disastrous for their organization’s transformation efforts.

 [Comment from the author (the human, me, Jarred): WOW!
 That’s a pretty impressive explanation!]